tgrandje/cl-hubeau/README.md

 reflect the query rate of `Hub'Eau` : the cursor/page iterations of one subquery will **not** be displayed.
 Hence a 2 it/s displayed might very well be a 10 requests/s load on `Hub'Eau`'s server.

+#### proxies

+`cl-hubeau` executes two types of http(s) requests:

+* some made by `pynsee` to gather INSEE & IGN datasets;
+* some made by `cl-hubeau` itself to gather `Hub'Eau` datasets.

+To work behind corporate proxies, it should be enough to configure two environment variables :

+* http_proxy
+* https_proxy

+You can also set the proxies using a dictionnary as an argument when creating sessions (low-level classes from `cl-hubeau`).

+Note that `pynsee` store those proxies in a [configuration file](https://github.com/InseeFrLab/pynsee/blob/0ba3e2e5b753c5c032f2b53d7fc042e995bbef04/pynsee/utils/init_conn.py#L55).
+In case of troubles, don't hesitate to manually delete that file.

 ### Phyopharmaceuticals transactions